IvanGiacomoni/Iot-Individual-Assignments/SecondAssignment/setup.md

 So it is clear that we will create **two DynamoDb tables**, one for each rule: particularly, each entry of both tables is made up of the **Unix timestamp** associated to the creation of that entry, that will be useful for quering the last hour values of temperature and gas/smoke, the **device_id** of the device who has sampled that value, and the **device_data**, which consists of the **value** sampled and the **state** associated to that value.

 ## Iot-lab experiment
-Then you need to submit an **experiment** on the [Iot-lab testbed](https://www.iot-lab.info/testbed/dashboard) with **one A8-node** at least **2 M3-nodes** on the same **frontend**, between those offered by Iot-lab: for our purposes, the recommended choice is the **Saclay** frontend.
+Then you need to submit an **experiment** on the [Iot-lab testbed](https://www.iot-lab.info/testbed/dashboard) with **one A8-node** and at least **2 M3-nodes** on the same **frontend**, between those offered by Iot-lab: for our purposes, the recommended choice is the **Saclay** frontend.
 In particular, you need to add a **monitoring profile** for each of the M3-nodes, in order to evaluate the performances next.
 Below I show a picture of the monitoring profile I used:

 ![img](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/SecondAssignment/images/iot-lab-monitoring-profile.png)